alanvardy/tod/README.md

     -n, --next
             Get the next task by priority.
 Requires project option.

-    -o, --config
+    -o, --config <CONFIGURATION PATH>
             Absolute path of configuration.
 Defaults to ~/.tod.cfg.

     -p, --project <PROJECT NAME>
-            The project namespace, for use with other commands
+            The project namespace, for filtering other commands, use by itself to list all tasks for the project

     -r, --remove <PROJECT NAME>
             Remove a project from config by name